MooseTraxNFT/Moose-Trax-Contracts/README.md

 About:
 * Moose Trax is a fork of Anonymice's SVG generation and staking contracts using original artwork
 * Each Moose is randomly generated at mint time
-* Each Moose has a unique set of traits
+* Each Moose is made up of 7 visual traits and 1 "burned" trait
+* Each Moose is unique from every other Moose
 * A Moose can be staked on the TRAX ERC20 contract to receive 1 TRAX per day per staked Moose
   * These rewards are used by the CustoMoose collection to pay for minting trait customization
 * Contract supports 8 layers, but can be expanded easily